 This portable system is embedded with a compact camera and detector.
-It can operate anywhere with an electric outlet, could provide real-time imaging during regular skin-cancer screenings or even during surgical procedures to excise skin cancer tissues.
+It can operate anywhere with an electric outlet and could provide real-time imaging during regular skin cancer screenings or even during surgical procedures to excise skin cancer tissues.

 Hu said, “The technology could also be applied in many industries where the detection of foreign objects within a product is necessary to assure its safety and quality.”

 “Not only can we see objects through optically opaque materials, but we can also identify the substances.”

 Benjamin Williams, a professor in the Department of Electrical and Computer Engineering at the University of California at Los Angeles, says the new research opens avenues for future advances.
 “The MIT/Waterloo work is important because they have demonstrated operation at 250 K. Even though it is not at room temperature, this result shows that there is a real chance for further improvements.
 In other words, ‘the game is still on’ for all the groups working in this field.”